Rt. Hon. Charles Arbuthnot1

 F, #26199, d.
 19 October 1793

-Mary Panton was the daughter of Thomas Panton and Priscilla (?).1 She married General Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, son of Peregrine Bertie, 2nd Duke of Ancaster and Kesteven and Jane Brownlow, on 27 November 1750 at Newmarket, Cambridgeshire, England, bringing a fortune of £60,000.1 She died on 19 October 1793 at Naples, Italy.1 Her will was probated in January 1794.1
+Mary Panton was the daughter of Thomas Panton and Priscilla (?)1 She married General Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, son of Peregrine Bertie, 2nd Duke of Ancaster and Kesteven and Jane Brownlow, on 27 November 1750 at Newmarket, Cambridgeshire, EnglandG, bringing a fortune of £60,000.1 She died on 19 October 1793 at Naples, ItalyG.1 Her will was proven (by probate) in January 1794.1

 From 27 November 1750, her married name became Bertie.
-As a result of her marriage, Mary Panton was styled as Duchess of Ancaster and Kesteven on 27 November 1750.
+After her marriage, Mary Panton was styled as Duchess of Ancaster and Kesteven on 27 November 1750.
 She held the office of Mistress of the Robes to Queen Charlotte between 1761 and 1793.1

 Walpole describes her as a "natural daughter of Panton, a disreputable horse jockey," and it turns out that she was illegitimate.